Principle #1: co-create

 To prioritize co-creation, Street Works aims to:

-Create or present art — as defined by the artist — in which passersby can collaborate in real time, with each other and/or with the artist.
-This is essential to all Street Works festivals.
+Create or present art in which passersby can collaborate in real time, with each other and/or with the artist.
+This is essential to Street Works festivals.

-Reframe abstractified and disembodied ideas in experiences we can feel, touch, smell, see, talk about, move with, and/or taste.
-This is essential to all Street Works festivals.
+Design experiences to turn abstractified ideas, like democracy, into ones we can feel, touch, smell, see, move with, and/or taste.
+This is essential to festivals.

 WhY